Last Updated on April 22, 2021 by Helga Dosa

 My Italian immigrant grandparents came to the Almaden Valley during the great migration.
-They were prune ranchers, cherry growers, farmers and cannery workers.
+They were prune ranchers, cherry growers, farmers, and cannery workers.
 The cuisine they prepared and enjoyed was essentially food grown on their land.
 Much of what they harvested they ate or preserved.
-Their favorite food, and the one they held in highest regard, was the valley’s wild mustard green plant that grew freely in orchards and along the hillsides.
+Their favorite food, and the one they held in the highest regard, was the valley’s wild mustard greens plant that grew freely in orchards and along the hillsides.

 Mustard greens correct name is Brissica rapa, a member of the Cruciferae family which includes cabbages, broccoli, and turnips.
 It also includes the mustard varieties that are grown for their tasty leaves, not their seeds.
 Three varieties of mustard greens produce seeds, which in turn are used in various aspects of cooking.
 Black mustard seed (Brassica nigra) is the most pungent of the three.
 Brassica alba, a native to the Mediterranean region, produces large yellow seeds and Brown mustard (Brassica juncea) is the one used to make Dijon-style mustards.

 Although native to many regions of the world, it is said that Franciscan Father Serra brought the wild mustard greens to California, planting them as a golden pathway home after his explorations here.

 Mustard greens are a fresh source of vitamin A, fat and cholesterol-free, low in sodium and calories, and high in vitamin C. The peppery leaves of the mustard plant are a rich dark green and have a pungent flavor.
 They belong to the same family of vegetables like collard greens, broccoli, Brussels sprouts, kale.”
 Hunting” for a wild mustard green patch in the valley takes plenty of skill and know-how.
 The greens have to be picked at just the right stage of development.
 Once the blossoms appear the greens are no longer eatable.